-02 Jun Episode 60 Scandinavian Minimalism and How to Achieve It In Your Life
+02 Jun How to Achieve Scandinavian Minimalism in Your Life

-I am talking not just minimalistic design in furniture and home but about life in general.
-How we can be minimalistic the Nordic way and enjoy some Hygge in our lives, or mysig as the Swedes call it.
+I am talking not just Scandinavian Minimalism in furniture and home but about life in general.
+How we can be minimalistic the Nordic way and enjoy some Hygge in our lives, or Mysig as the Swedes call it.

 When you apply this method to your life, you start looking at the space that you live in.
 Do you have too much stuff, does it all spark joy like Marie Kondo says, do I need to all these things and can I survive with less?
 Yes, you can.

 Do not store things.
 Be firm on do you need this or not.
 Cleaning the space around you creates space in your life and mind, fewer things to take care of, clean or store.